nerdfiles/periodic-table-of-information/docs/README.md

 searching trees of HTTP Statuses: (201 + 304 + 500) is a path that has a
-deterministic resolution but 500 has a fixed timeout, 201 might not have a fixed timeout because an entity is created, 304 might not have a fixed timeout, etc. [HTTP Statues][statuses] become the child nodes in a tree of relational translations of modal formulas for Discovery* concerning time resolutions of REST-ful state transitions which subtend the distributed hypermedia application.
+deterministic resolution but 500 has a fixed timeout, 201 might not have a fixed timeout because an entity is created, 304 might not have a fixed timeout, etc. [HTTP Statuses][statuses] become the child nodes in a tree of relational translations of modal formulas for Discovery* concerning time resolutions of REST-ful state transitions which subtend the distributed hypermedia application.
 There are _authentication paths_ and _discovery paths_ in the digital ecology